mtr/angular-iscroll/README.md

 </div>
 …
 ```
 Let me explain the essential parts of that HTML example.
 First of all, the `iscroll` directive is an attribute of an element belonging to the `iscroll-wrapper` class, which wraps an element of the `iscroll-scroller` class.
-Those two classes are defined in the [SASS](http://sass-lang.com/) file [dist/lib/scss/_iscroll.scss](dist/lib/scss/_iscroll.scss), but they don't have any meaning unless they ocurr inside an `iscroll-on` class; and that's where the shared, global state from iScrollService comes in.
+Those two classes are defined in the [SASS](http://sass-lang.com/) file [dist/lib/scss/_iscroll.scss](dist/lib/scss/_iscroll.scss), but they don't have any meaning unless they occur inside an `iscroll-on` class; and that's where the shared, global state from iScrollService comes in.
 The controller, `MyAppController`, in the above example exposes the state variable shared by iScrollService in its scope
 ```js
 function MyAppController(iScrollService) {
     var vm = this;  // Use 'controller as' syntax